 The Hash power of a mining setup, will determine the capacity for conducting these confirmation tasks.
 More information about this will be covered below.

 Cloud or Local Mining?

-There are various ways to mine Bitcoin on your computer:
+There are various ways to mine Bitcoin in Australia on your computer:

 Surprisingly, It is possible to use a personal computer for mining, and is often done through a graphics card unit (GPU).
 The selection of compatible computer hardware is broadening, as demand has been on the rise in recent times.